Out-of-Distribution Semantic Occupancy Prediction: OccOoD: Proposed Framework

-The coarse voxel features \( F^{3D} \) from the view transformation module and the seed features \(F_{\text{s,0}}^{3D}\) obtained through the proposal network are both 3D voxel features.
-However, a single representation limits fine-grained semantics and segmentation boundaries, hindering OoD detection.
-To overcome this, VBPF progressively integrates voxel-based and BEV representations, leveraging BEV's top-down perspective for global context and spatial uncertainty identification.
+The coarse voxel features \( F^{3D} \) from the view transformation module and the seed features \( F_{\text{s,0}}^{3D} \) from the proposal network are in 3D voxel space.
+However, relying solely on voxel features limits semantic detail and boundary clarity, harming OoD detection.
+To address this, we propose Cross-Space Semantic Refinement (CSSR), which leverages voxel and BEV representations to enhance semantic prediction.
+Features are refined separately in the BEV space to capture global contextual structure and in the voxel space to preserve fine-grained local details and fused to produce accurate occupancy predictions with improved OoD sensitivity.

-\textbf{Geometry Parsing:} The coarse voxel features \( F^{3D} \) are processed through a geometric parsing branch, comprising a linear layer, residual connections, a BEV projection module, and a Vision-RWKV (VRWKV) module~\cite{duan2024vision} (see Fig.~\ref{fig:Overview of our framework}), to encode rich geometric information into compact BEV representations.

-Specifically, \( F^{3D} \) is initially projected into a lower-dimensional space via a linear layer, refined through a residual block, aligned along the z-axis, and compressed using 2D convolutions to generate dense BEV features.
-These BEV features are further refined by the VRWKV module, which enhances their representational quality through spatial and channel mixing operations, producing dense geometric BEV features \( \{ F_{\text{g}_i}^{\text{BEV}} \}_i \).
+\textbf{Geometry Parsing.} As shown in Fig.~\ref{fig:Overview of our framework}, the coarse voxel features \( F^{3D} \) are processed through a geometric parsing branch to extract compact BEV representations encoding spatial structure.
+This branch projects \( F^{3D} \) into a lower-dimensional space, applies residual refinement and z-axis alignment, then compresses it via 2D convolutions to generate dense BEV features.
+These are enhanced by the Vision-RWKV (VRWKV) module~\cite{duan2024vision} through spatial and channel mixing, yielding dense geometric BEV features \( \{ F_{\text{g}_i}^{\text{BEV}} \}_i \).

-\textbf{Semantic Refinement:} The seed voxels \(F_{\text{s,0}}^{3D}\) generated by the proposal network undergo semantic refinement to enhance semantic accuracy.
-The semantic refinement module comprises three cascaded sparse encoder blocks (SEB), each linked with a BEV projection module and a VRWKV block.
-Each SEB contains a Sparse Feature Encoder (SFE)~\cite{ye2022efficient} and a Sparse Geometry Feature Encoder (SGFE)~\cite{ye2022efficient}, which optimize the initial semantic representation and refine it through hierarchical pooling and attention mechanisms, capturing fine-grained local details and broader contextual dependencies.
+\textbf{Semantic Refinement.} The seed voxels \(F_{\text{s,0}}^{3D}\) from the proposal network undergo semantic refinement to enhance accuracy.
+The module comprises three cascaded sparse encoder blocks (SEBs), each linked with a BEV projection and a VRWKV block.
+Each SEB contains a Sparse Feature Encoder (SFE)~\cite{ye2022efficient} and a Sparse Geometry Feature Encoder (SGFE)~\cite{ye2022efficient}, which refine the initial representation through hierarchical pooling and attention, capturing fine-grained details and contextual dependencies.

-First, the voxel features pass through the SEB, where two SEBs output contextual features at different scales, \(F_{\text{s,1}}^{3D}\) and \(F_{\text{s,2}}^{3D}\), each embedding rich geometric and contextual information.
-These features are projected into BEV space via a BEV projection operation, where max-pooling aggregates features with the same BEV index, generating sparse BEV features, which are then converted into dense semantic-BEV features using Spconv's densification function.

-The VRWKV module is then applied to model long-range dependencies, enhancing the representational quality of the BEV features.
-The final output includes multi-scale semantic BEV features: \( \{ F_{\text{s}_i}^{\text{BEV}} \}_i \), as well as the refined semantic feature \(F_{\text{s}}^{3D}\) obtained by Eq.~(\ref{eq:f3ds}):